 Stirrings was also performed as a solo by Sarah Slifer that premiered May 1 & 2, 1998 at the performance Washington DC-Venezuela, Dance Works by International Women in Washington, DC with music by Rob Orwin using a wind synthesizer at.
 The performance was at GW’s Dorothy Betts Marvin Theatre.
 Stirrings also performed as a duet by Sarah Slifer and Giselle Ruzany in Paris in a performance curated by Cyrus Khambatta.
 The solo was performed as a duet in 1997 by Sarah Slifer and Giselle Ruzany (one facing upstage and one facing downstage during the performance) at Theatro Dunois, Paris.
-France.
+France, July 8 & 9, 1997.
 They also performed spontaneously in the plaza of the Louvre in Paris.

 Sculpture by Adam Peiperl_Performance in Washington, DC